HewlettPackard/ironic-oneview-cli/README.rst

 Note that you can create multiple Ironic nodes at the same time.
 For this, you can type multiples ``Server Hardware`` IDs separated by blank spaces.
-The created Ironic nodes going to have *enroll* provisioning state.
+The created Ironic nodes will have *enroll* provisioning state.

 For list all nodes in Ironic, use the command::